-4.2J If through the course of their work, an auditor becomes aware that the firm may not be compliant with MA requirements (whether or not those requirements are within the scope of the auditor's opinion on the relevant elements of the SFCR), then the PRA would expect the auditor to inform the firm in the first instance.13 Auditors may also choose to remind the firm of the
+4.2J If through the course of their work, an auditor becomes aware that the firm may not be compliant with MA requirements (whether or not those requirements are within the scope of the auditor's opinion on the relevant elements of the SFCR), then the PRA would expect the auditor to inform the firm in the first instance.
+Auditors may also choose to remind the firm

-- 11 This includes the calculation methodologies, processes, and judgements that are used to determine the scale of the MA.
+This includes the calculation methodologies, processes, and judgements that are used to determine the scale of the MA.
 Examples of methodologies, processes, and judgements relevant for calculating the MA include the approach used by a firm to estimate internal credit ratings and the mapping of these ratings to credit quality steps.
-Other relevant methodologies may include the firm's approach to aggregating data as well as other judgements and processes used to calculate the matching adjustment in line with Solvency II requirements. - 12 For example, the PRA would expect that auditors form their own view about whether assets and liabilities are in scope of the MA approval that is provided.
-If assets or liabilities were included in the MA calculation that are not within the scope of the approval then the MA benefit would be miscalculated. - For the purposes of 4.2J, MA requirements refers to the eligibility conditions set out in Regulation 42 of FSMA Solvency 2 Regulations 2015 as amended by The Solvency 2 and Insurance (Amendment, etc.) (EU Exit) Regulations 2019, Articles 53 and 54 of Commission Delegated Regulation (EU) 2015/35 as well as the requirements stated in Chapters 6 and 7 of the Technical Provisions Part of the PRA Rulebook and supporting technical information published by the PRA.
-The term MA requirements for this purpose does not include PRA SSs or expectations introduced through correspondence between the firm and its supervisory team.
-However, these other requirement in Technical Provisions 6.3 to inform the PRA if it is not able to comply with the conditions specified and to take the necessary measures to restore compliance as soon as possible.
+Other relevant methodologies may include the firm's approach to aggregating data as well as other judgements and processes used to calculate the matching adjustment in line with Solvency II requirements.

+For example, the PRA would expect that auditors form their own view about whether assets and liabilities are in scope of the MA permission that is provided.
+If assets or liabilities were included in the MA calculation that are not within the scope of the permission then the MA benefit would be miscalculated.

+For the purposes of paragraph 4.2J, MA requirements refers to the eligibility conditions set out in regulation 4 of the IRPR regulations and Chapter 2 of the Matching Adjustment Part as well as the requirements stated of the requirement in Matching Adjustment 13.4 to inform the PRA if it is not able to comply with the conditions specified and to take the necessary measures to restore compliance as soon as possible.

 4.2K If a firm materially changes its approach to calculating the MA, then the PRA would usually expect this to be discussed by the firm with the supervisory team.
 However, consistent with Legacy SS7/13, if the auditor is aware that the PRA has not been informed of such a change then the auditor would be expected to pass this information on to the PRA.
-15

-4.2L The expectations for auditor communication in 4.2J and 4.2K relate to information that auditors become aware of in the course of their work and are not intended to require additional audit procedures.
+4.2L The expectations for auditor communication in paragraphs 4.2J and 4.2K above relate to information that auditors become aware of in the course of their work and are not intended to require additional audit procedures.
 These expectations are subject to other communication requirements that may be relevant, including the auditor's statutory duty to report and do not override or alter existing expectations or communications requirements.
-These paragraphs should therefore be read in conjunction with existing communication requirements and the expectations set out in Legacy SS7/13.16
+These paragraphs should therefore be read in conjunction with existing communication requirements and the expectations set out in Legacy SS7/13.15